Be Carfeful What You Retweet

-Barrett made plenty enemies on Twitter, such as the loud and equally provocative right winger Robert Stacy McCain, who has a reputation for racism.
-I don't know if this rep is merited or not but it has stuck so well that if when I Googled Stacy McCain, the auto-complete threw him a surprise insult.
+Barrett made plenty enemies on Twitter, such as the equally provocative right winger Robert Stacy McCain.
+I don't know if Robert's rep for racism rep is merited or not but it has stuck so well that if when I Googled Stacy McCain, the auto-complete threw him a surprise insult.

 Oh well.
 Shit sticks it appears.
 For the record I do not believe this man is a racist at all.
 Perish the thought.
 He loves all people.

 The 3rd October 2012 indictment only mentions one actual tweet of Barrett's, which is this one: